mcdexio/mcdex-references/en/snx-mp.md

 # Introduction
-Traders are able to gain exposure to crypto asset without taking custody of the underlying asset,by receiving cash settlement rather than the physical delievery.
+Traders are able to gain exposure to crypto asset without taking custody of the underlying asset, by receiving cash settlement rather than the physical delivery.

 # Contract Specification